 How does my child become a Young Eagle?

 If your child is between the ages of 8 and 17, contact us to register for our next rally.
-As a parent, you'll need to complete a Young Eagles registration form that is available from our chapter.
-At registration we can help you fill out the form and answer any questions you may have.
+As a parent, you'll need to complete an online Young Eagles registration form that we will provide a link to prior to our event.
+One the day of the event a parent needs to be present with their youth.

 What will the flight be like?